 - Intern, Dell - Lincoln NE

-- Masters in Cinema and Media Studies, University of California-Los Angeles - Los Angeles CA
+- Master's Degree, Cinema and Media Studies, University of California-Los Angeles - Los Angeles CA

-- Masters-Secondary English, University of Nebraska-Lincoln - Lincoln NE
+- Master's Degree, Secondary English Education, University of Nebraska-Lincoln - Lincoln NE